General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Adam Michael Jonas - Morgan Stanley & Co.
 LLC

 Thank you.
 So obviously, with the experience with OnStar and all the work you've been doing in mobility, you recognize that there's a huge opportunity to turn your car customers or your drivers into subscribers and to capture some revenue from the two or three billion miles a day that your fleet kind of conducts.
 But you don't get that.
 It's kind of a wasted opportunity right now.
 So, Mary, what's the plan for getting paid for the data opportunity?
 I'm curious.
 We hear from OEMs insurance, insurance, but like putting that aside.
 That's more obvious.
-Can you give us any example at all of a kind of revenue monetization you could do?
-(38:32)
+Can you give us any example at all of a kind of revenue monetization you could do with the data?

 Mary Teresa Barra - General Motors Co.